 After the third iteration, the RST algorithm will be terminated, and the tracking mechanism returns to the P\&O-based technique.
 The RST algorithm can be terminated before the three-step convergence ends under the following two conditions:

-\begin{enumerate} \item At any step, if $V_{\mathrm{ref}}\geq V_{\mathrm{mpp}}$ (i.e., the power setpoint is larger than the available PV power), the new voltage reference is set as $V_{\mathrm{mpp}}$. \item The operating mode is classified as steady-state (i.e., $\alpha = 1$). \end{enumerate}
+\begin{enumerate} \item At any step, if $V_{\mathrm{ref}}\leq V_{\mathrm{mpp}}$ (which may happen if the power setpoint is larger than the available PV power), the new voltage reference is set as $V_{\mathrm{mpp}}$.
+This condition is specifically set for a system operating on the right-side of the MPP.
+Note that for systems designed to operate on the left side, the condition must be changed to $V_{\mathrm{ref}} \geq V_{\mathrm{mpp}}$. \item The operating mode is classified as steady-state (i.e., $\sigma = 1$). \end{enumerate}

 Moreover, if at any iteration $V_{\mathrm{pv}}$ is greater than $\tilde{V_{\mathrm{oc}}}$ because of the safe margin added, which could happen under high irradiance and very high levels of power curtailment (under 0.1 p.u.), then $\tilde{V}_{\mathrm{oc}}$ is set as $1.005\times V_{\mathrm{pv}}$.
 This setup will ensure $\tilde{V}_{\mathrm{oc}}>V_{\mathrm{pv}}$ in order to prevent the algorithm from mistakenly stepping towards higher voltage values and ceasing the power generation of the PV array.